Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-colouring-our-canvas-elements.md

 </p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

-## Option for colouring
+## Option for coloring

 We have been using `fillRect` and `stroke` options.
-If we want to add colour to this, we can use the following two options:
+If we want to add color to this, we can use the following two options:

 - fillStyle => Colour for the inside of our element
 - strokeStyle => Colour for the stroke

-Let's say we want to make our block purple, all these options will result in the same result:
+Let's say we want to make our block purple.
+All these options will result in the same result:

 ```js
 ctx.fillStyle = 'purple';